ajread4/awsconfigfinder/README.md

 ## Current State

-Right now, the capability only finds differences in EC2 instances.
+Right now, the capability only finds differences in EC2 instances or the creation of new AccessKeys for a user.
 There are plans to build more detections in [Planned Features](#planned-features).
+Each of the new features plans to map to [MITRE ATT&CK](https://attack.mitre.org/matrices/enterprise/cloud/) if possible.

 # Install
 ```